jadianes/jadianes.github.io/_posts/2015-05-12-spark-py-notebooks-basics.md

 author: "Jose A. Dianes"
 date: "12 May 2015"
 comments: true
-categories: data-analysis,
+categories: data-analysis
-tags: data-analysis, spark, python, big-data
+tags: data-analysis spark python big-data
 ---

 This is a collection of IPython notebooks intended to train the reader